sourabpramanik/shorten-url/README.md

 > Be careful when you remove a record because you may have used these short URLs at some other places, removing them and using these short URLs again will give 404.

 # Conclusion
 This was a fun project for me and has lots of scope for new features like analytics, caching, real-time logging, URL grouping by domain name, and so on.
-But for now this is it, if you think this project can be used as alternative to other similar products out there because of the control, minimal to no cost, and hell lot of customizations it provides then let me know [here](shubpramanik241@gmail.com), I would be happy to craft this for production use.
+But for now, this is it, if you think this project can be used as an alternative to other similar products out there because of the control, minimal to no cost, and hell lot of customizations it provides then let me know [here](shubpramanik241@gmail.com), I would be happy to craft this for production use.

-**Signin out!!!**
+**Signing out!!!**